The "Thin Blue Line" ain't quite as thin as it used to be!

 The dispatcher continued then, having received the acknowledgement of everyone’s attention: “Richland units, attempt to locate a suspect vehicle in an injury hit & run.
 Just occurred.
 Suspect vehicle is an orange Datsun pickup last seen northbound on Hwy 12 from the intersection of Hwy 12 and Olympia.
 Vehicle has damage to the front end, and the driver is believed to be a white male.”

 An intersection ahead of me was controlled by a traffic signal, and the light in my direction was red.
-I slowed down to prepare for a stop if needed, but if there were no vehicles coming from the right, I would turn on my lights and “blow” the intersection to get to the area of the hit and run as quickly as possible.
+I slowed down to prepare for a stop if needed, but if there were no vehicles coming from the right, I would turn on my lights and “blow through” the intersection to get to the area of the hit and run as quickly as possible.

 As I approached this intersection of Front and Court Streets, the traffic signal for my direction cycled from red to green.
 A large building on my right, a bowling alley, kept me from seeing traffic that was approaching from the right, on Court Street.

-The wheel turned to the left, and the vehicle began a circular path, making a slow u-turn on the 4-lane roadway.
+The steering wheel turned to the left, and the vehicle began a circular path, making a slow u-turn on the 4-lane roadway.
 The vehicle turned completely around, making a half-circle around my now stopped motorcycle.
 All the time, the driver continued to stare at me, in what appeared to be his effort to bring me into focus.
-As he came around to my right side, his gaze passed across my gun belt and pistol inside my holster.
+As he came around behind me and to my right side, his gaze passed across my gun belt and pistol inside my holster.
 The realization of whom and what I was suddenly became clear to him, and I could tell that he now saw me clearly.
 He turned his face away furtively, and accelerated the pickup away from me, back toward the intersection.
 He tried to accelerate away, but the pickup’s damage prevented any effective speed.

 I called out my location to the dispatcher, and asked for a Kennewick unit to be dispatched to my location.
 I also asked that Pasco Police Department be notified, since my location in the city limits of Pasco, in Washington state’s Clark County, was outside of my jurisdiction of enforcement.
 Being a police officer in Richland, which is located in Benton County, I was commissioned for law enforcement in Benton County, but had no enforcement powers in Clark County that would enable me to make an arrest of this driver for a hit and run offense.
 Although the accident reported from Kennewick was a felony offense, I decided that rather than possibly create an area of appeal in court by a good defense attorney, I’d rather be safe and make this guy’s arrest as legal as possible.